Buddha Temple in Dehradun (Entry Fee, Timings, History)

 The temple was built in 1965 by a Buddhist monk named Khochhen Rinpoche.
 It looks really amazing with its detailed designs and pretty paintings on the walls.
 These paintings show stories about Buddha’s life and other important things in Buddhism.
+It is also famous as Buddha Temple Clement Town Dehradun.

 Suggested Read – Tapkeshwar Mahadev Temple, Drona Cave- Dehradun